timonkrebs/PipeEx/README.md

 [![NuGet](https://img.shields.io/nuget/dt/PipeEx.svg)](https://www.nuget.org/packages/PipeEx)
 [![NuGet](https://img.shields.io/nuget/vpre/PipeEx.svg)](https://www.nuget.org/packages/PipeEx)

-PipeEx is a simple library that provides extension methods for creating a fluent, pipe-like syntax in C#.
+PipeEx is a simple yet powerful library that provides extension methods for creating a fluent, pipe-like syntax in C#.
 It allows you to chain function calls together in a readable and expressive way, improving code clarity and maintainability.

 ## What is it?